-Even if iOS 14.5 hasn’t been so well received by the industry, the mobile ad ecosystem consistently changes.
-Apple have already made similar moves, such as Safari’s anti-cookie Intelligent Tracking Prevention (ITP).
-So it is not uncommon that new standards and regulations roll out every few years, making previous models obsolete.
+Even if iOS 14.5 hasn't been so well received by the industry, the mobile ad ecosystem consistently changes.
+Apple has already made similar moves, such as Safari’s anti-cookie Intelligent Tracking Prevention (ITP).
+So it is not uncommon that new standards and regulations to roll out every few years, making previous models obsolete.

 We cannot forget either Apple has “Apple Search Ads”, a service focused on mobile user acquisition.
 No matter the company’s ulterior intention, by limiting data availability, one of the consequences of iOS 14.5 is that Apple may become a walled garden (like other big actors in the industry such as Google, Facebook...).

 At Appodeal, we strongly value our user’s privacy as well, and we cannot do anything else but applaud this course of action.

 Ultimately, these standards help the mobile industry and make it move forward.
 Apple, with iOS 14.5 allows users to have the right to choose how apps will treat their data, and that should ideally be the goal of the mobile industry.

 Are we sure IDFA is truly “dead” and won’t come back?

-Again, IDFA is not “dead-dead”, but since we may expect a lot of people not accepting the opt-in, we should not rely that much on it.
+Again, IDFA is not “dead-dead”, but since we may expect a lot of people not to accept the opt-in, we should not rely that much on it.